AdobeDocs/campaign.en/help/common/delivery/using/email/defining-the-email-content.md

 >[!CAUTION]
 >
 >* To include images in the email messages using the delivery wizard, the Adobe Campaign instance must be configured to enable public resource management.
 This procedure can be performed from the deployment wizard.
-Refer to the [this section](../../../../v7/installation/using/deploying-an-instance.md) for further information on configuration.
+Refer to the [this section](../../../../v7/installation/using/deploying-an-instance.md) in Campaign Classic v7 documentation for further information on configuration.
 >
 >* To avoid performance issue, if you include images downloaded on the fly from a personalized URL as [attachment](attaching-files.md), each image size should not exceed 100,000 bytes by default.
-This recommended threshold can be configured from [the list of Campaign Classic options](../../../../v7/installation/using/configuring-campaign-options.md#delivery).
+This recommended threshold can be configured from [the list of Campaign Classic v7 options](../../../../v7/installation/using/configuring-campaign-options.md#delivery).

 The delivery wizard lets you add local images, or images stored in the library, to the content of messages.
 To do this, click the **[!UICONTROL Image]** button in the HTML content toolbar.